AdobeDocs/commerce-knowledge-base.en/help/support-tools/patches-available-in-qpt-tool/acsd-47079-composite-products-stock-status-not-updated.md

 ---
 # ACSD-47079: composite products' stock status not updated when sub-product stock status changes

-The ACSD-47079 patch fixes the issue where composite products' (bundle, grouped, and configurable) stock status is not updated when the sub-product stock status changes via REST API POST `/rest/V1/inventory/source-items`.
+The ACSD-47079 patch fixes the issue where the stock status of composite products (bundle, grouped, and configurable) is not updated when the sub-product stock status is changed via REST API POST `/rest/V1/inventory/source-items`.
 This patch is available when the [[!DNL Quality Patches Tool (QPT)]](/help/announcements/adobe-commerce-announcements/magento-quality-patches-released-new-tool-to-self-serve-quality-patches.md) 1.1.24 is installed.
 The patch ID is ACSD-47079.
 Please note that the issue is scheduled to be fixed in Adobe Commerce 2.4.6.

 ## Affected products and versions